 What Are Open Educational Resources?

 Based on your pre-reading (T5-6i), briefly discuss the following:

-- What are Open Educational Resources (OER)? - How are free resources different from open resources? - How are OER different from "just sharing"? - What is a Creative Commons licence (CC)?
+- How are free resources different from open resources? - How are OER different from "just sharing"? - What is a Creative Commons licence (CC)?
 How does it relate to OER?